AaronGullickson/AaronGullickson.github.io/cv.md

 2005
 : Hammel, Eugene A. and Aaron Gullickson. “[Maternal Mortality as an Indicator of the Standard of Living in Eighteenth and Nineteenth Century Slavonia](http://m.oxfordscholarship.com/view/10.1093/0199280681.001.0001/acprof-9780199280681-chapter-12)” in Robert C. Allen, Tommy Bengtsson and Martin Dribe, *Living Standards in the Past: New Perspectives on Well-Being in Asia and Europe*.
 Oxford: Oxford University Press, pp. 277-306.

+## Awards and Honors

+2018
+: Excellence Award for Director of Graduate Studies, Graduate School, University of Oregon.

 ## Grants Awarded